What to look for in a next-generation LMS?

 7. Open architecture to help with future-proofing

 We think this is the most important point for an LMS on this list.
+The system must be able to grow and integrate with other systems over time.

 What you buy for your organisation now will not be suitable as your organisation grows and develops.
 Your LMS may come bundled with social learning tools, authoring tools or other types of tools, but what if you find a better tool down the line?
 What if you want to bolt on new tool such as a curation or video sharing tool later date?
-A LMS that has a relatively open architecture and supports content interoperability standards is what you should be after!
+A LMS that has an open architecture and supports content interoperability standards is what you should be after!

 So that is our top seven.
 What do you think?
 Are these seven steps to heaven for LMS procurement or are they more like the seven deadly sins?
 Let us know in the comments below.